RazCiuca/MAIS_project_2024_nn_loss_landscape/README.md

 ## 9. Conclusion and Further Questions <a name="9-conclusion"></a>

 Future directions:
+- Why does it take so long to optimise neural networks?
+Can use the narrowing valley hypothesis to build a model which lets us accurately predict the loss given a learning rate schedule and optimisation algorithm?
 - Are there many different narrowing valleys we could fall down into? i.e. if we're oscillating at equilibrium at some learning rate, does the particular point at which we decide to drop the learning rate send us down different narrowing valleys?
 Or does it not matter?
 - How much support do the high eigenvectors have over the data? i.e. are the high eigenvalues due to all datapoints having large dependence on those directions, or do a small number of points have an outsized impact on them?
 - Do these results generalise to larger Resnets, what about transformer architectures?